-Actual (in thousand and per ember 30, 2012 As Adjusted (1) Is, except share share data) uudited) Cash, cash equivalents and short-term investments \$ 23,375 \$ Long-term debt, including current portion 17,682 17,682 Stockholders' equity (deficit): Common stock, \$0.001 par value: 100,000,000 shares authorized; 22,646,773 shares issued and outstanding, actual; shares issued and outstanding, as adjusted 23 Additional paid-in capital 111,154 Deficit accumulated during the development stage (111,505) (111,505) Accumulated other comprehensive income 1 1 Total stockholders' equity (deficit) (327) Total capitalization \$ 17,355 \$
+As of September 30, 2012 Actual As Adjusted (1) (in thousands, except share and per share data) (Unaudited) Cash, cash equivalents and short-term investments \$ 23,375 \$ 61,929 Long-term debt, including current portion 17,682 17,682 Stockholders' equity (deficit): Common stock, \$0.001 par value: 100,000,000 shares authorized; 22,646,773 shares issued and outstanding, actual; 32,646,773 shares issued and outstanding, as adjusted 23 33 Additional paid-in capital 111,154 149,698 Deficit accumulated during the development stage (111,505) (111,505) Accumulated other comprehensive income 1 1 Total stockholders' equity (deficit) (327) 38,227 Total capitalization \$ 17,355 \$ 55,909

-(1) Each \$ increase (decrease) in the assumed public offering price of \$ per share would increase (decrease) each of cash, cash equivalents and short-term investments, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(1) Each \$0.50 increase (decrease) in the assumed public offering price of \$4.16 per share would increase (decrease) each of cash, cash equivalents and short-term investments, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$4.7 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase of shares in the number of shares offered by us would increase each of cash, cash equivalents and short-term investments, additional paid-in capital, total stockholders' equity (deficit) and total million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting capitalization by approximately \$ discounts and commissions and estimated offering expenses payable by us.
-Similarly, each decrease of shares in the number of shares offered by us would decrease each of cash, cash equivalents and short-term investments, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1,500,000 shares in the number of shares offered by us would increase (decrease) each of cash, cash equivalents and short-term investments, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$5.9 million, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.